numsim-group/klimakoffer/milestone6/milestone6_discrete_ebm.md

 Again, the task is to define a proper stopping criterium when performing the temporal EBM simulations.
 One could again compute an annual average temperature and stop, when the change of said temperature is smaller than a given threshold.
 One could also compare directly the full 2D temperature field throughout the year and define a proper norm to define a stopping criterium.

-In summary, analogous to the pure ODE case, we have to compare the yearly tempreature solutions with each other, until the difference from one year to the next is smaller than a given tolerance.
+In summary, analogous to the pure ODE case, we have to compare the yearly temperature solutions with each other, until the difference from one year to the next is smaller than a given tolerance.
 Among the different choices of norms to compute the yearly solutions, the simplest option is to compute the Euclidean norm of the data vectors in time.